 Should I invest?

 Lithium-ion batteries are rechargeable batteries that are very sought after in today’s market.
-It is a very popular choice by electrical car manufacturers as it is used as the power source for these electrical cars.
+It is a very popular choice by electrical car manufacturers as it is used as the power source for electric cars such as the highly-performing ones made by Tesla.

 Lithium-ion batteries are used in laptops, cellphones, and other rechargeable electronic devices as well.
 Which makes them a very crucial components sought after by companies like Samsung, LG, Apple, and other smartphone companies.